zorro-del-caribe/ship-hold/doc/querybuilders.md

   .build() // {text:'SELECT * FROM "users" WHERE "name" = \'laurent\' AND "age" > 20 ORDER BY "name"' ORDER BY "name", values:[]}
 ```

-alternatively you can pass another builder as operand
+alternatively you can pass another builder as operand.

 ```Javascript
 sh